Gamesright

 • Purposes of processing: Reach measurement (e.g. access statistics, recognition of returning visitors); tracking (e.g. interest/behavior-related profiling, use of cookies); profiles with user-related information (creation of user profiles); provision of our online offer and user-friendliness; marketing.

-• Safety measures: IP masking (pseudonymization of the IP address).
+• Security measures: IP masking (pseudonymization of the IP address).

 • Legal basis: Consent (Article 6 (1) sentence 1 lit. a.
 GDPR).

-• Opt-out option: We refer to the data protection information of the respective providers and the objection options specified for the providers (so-called "opt-out").
-If no explicit opt-out option has been specified, you have the option of deactivating cookies in your browser settings.
-However, this may restrict functions of our online offering.
-We therefore also recommend the following opt-out options, which are offered in summary for the respective areas:
+• Opt-out option: We refer to the privacy policies of the respective providers and the opt-out options provided for each provider.
+If no explicit opt-out option has been provided, you can disable cookies in your browser settings.
+However, this may limit the functionality of our online offering.
+We therefore recommend the following additional opt-out options, which are summarized for each area:

 a) Europe: https://www.youronlinechoices.eu.